Wise Words on Speculation

 In other words, if you’re buying a stock with the hope of flipping it to someone else at a higher price, then you’re speculating.

 The keyword being hope.
-When you buy a stock for no reason other than the price is going up, you’re gonna need it.
+When you buy a stock for no reason other than you believe the price is going up, you’re going to need it.
 You might as well be gambling.
+Decisions based on price alone are almost always emotional and emotions ruin returns.

 The worst part is that every bull market offers the illusion that money can be easily made.
-So people always bite.
+So, people always bite.
 And because years go by between bull markets, not enough people remember how the last speculative period ended.

 With that said, there is such a thing as “intelligent speculation.”
 Graham mentioned it briefly in The Intelligent Investor and expanded on it in some lectures.
 It requires playing a role similar to a casino or oddsmaker, not the gambler.